 These include documents published as part of the submission of the Local Plan in February 2019.

 Some of our PDF and RTF documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as RTF documents.

-We are creating a register of PDF and RTF documents which are essential for service delivery and will work through these to create web pages and online forms where appropriate.
-This work will be completed by 23 September 2020.
+We are creating a register of PDF and RTF documents which are essential for service delivery and are working through these to create web pages and online forms where appropriate.

 Issues with interactive tools and transactions